nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### Student Implementation
+### Students Contact List Implementation

-#### Adding a Student
+#### Add Student Feature
 The add student feature allows user to add a student to the TutorBuddy Application.

 This feature makes use of `AddStudentCommandParser` and `AddStudentCommand` to create a new `Student` object.
 The operation can be accessed in the Model interface through `Model#addStudent()`.

 Given below is an example of how the add student mechanism runs:
 1. The user executes the add student command with the command word `add_student` and include all the information required.